 Vegetables, seeds, and most vegetables oils are good sources of vitamin E.

 The US RDA is 15 mg/day.
 The La Tourangelle sunflower and sesame oil are also a good source of vitamin E.

 Good and Bad Cholesterol

-When it comes to your health, monitoring your cholesterol levels is a big part of keeping your body in its best condition, controlling your weight, staying in shape and assuring you live a long, healthy life.
+When it comes to your health, monitoring your cholesterol levels is a big part of keeping your body in its best condition, controlling your weight, staying in shape, and assuring you live a long, healthy life.
 To manage your cholesterol, it is recommended that you control your diet by making sure you consume fewer unhealthy fats and eat healthier options instead — balancing your levels between the "good" and "bad" cholesterol.
-If you do not understand which is the good cholesterol and which is bad, this guide can help you grasp cholesterol concepts and incorporate the healthy eating choices necessary to control it.
+If you are unsure which is good cholesterol and which is bad, this guide can help you grasp cholesterol concepts and incorporate the healthy eating choices necessary to control it.
 Read more here!